Drumsticks1/TS3-LogDataViewer/README.md

 | timeBetweenBuilds | Minimum time allowed between requests                   | number           | 2000                                                  |
 | usedPort          | The port on which the ts3-ldv app is running            | number           | 3000                                                  |
 | ignoredLogs       | Array containing log names that are excluded            | array of strings | []                                                    |

+## Changelog
+The changelog for each release version can be found in the file `changelog.md`

 ## Support
 If there are any problems, improvement suggestions or feature requests feel free to open an Issue on GitHub.